jazzysnail/egg-bee/README.md

 __option:__

-- test(res) 容灾测试方法接受服务器相应为入参，返回一个布尔值，判定是否进入容灾
+- test(res)
+A test function of disaster recovery, accept res and return a boolean, if run disaster recovery will useing follow-up service configuration request the server again.

-- mixin 自定义请求体（method 和 data 不可写）
+- mixin （Not yet realized）
+Customize request.

 ## License
 [MIT](LICENSE)